-SpaceX and NASA are planning to launch out a Commercial Resupply Services mission to the International Space Station this evening aboard a Falcon 9.
+SpaceX and NASA are planning to launch a Commercial Resupply Services mission to the International Space Station this evening aboard a Falcon 9.
 Launch is scheduled for 9:29 PM EST from Pad LC-39A, in an instantaneous window.
 The booster used for the mission will return to Cape Canaveral’s Landing Zone 1, several miles south of the launch site.
 As such, the Space Coast can expect a sonic boom to reverberate across the area at around 9:37 PM.

 Booster B1083 will make its fourth flight this evening, and Cargo Dragon C208 will make its fifth flight on this mission.
 B0183 was first flown for the Crew 8 mission in March of this year.